ethereum/go-ethereum/docs/_interface/pruning.md

 sort key: F
 ---

+{% include note.html content="Offline pruning is only for the hash-based state scheme.
+Soon, we will have a path-based state scheme which enables the pruning by default.Once the hash-based state scheme is no longer supported, offline pruning will be deprecated." %}

 A snap-sync'd Geth node currently requires more than 650 GB of disk space to store the historic blockchain data.
 With default cache size the database grows by about 14 GB/week.
 This means that Geth users will rapidly run out of space on 1TB hard drives.
 To solve this